telekom/lightgbm-tools/README.md

 - `lightgbm_tools.metrics.lgbm_recall_score_callback`
 - `lightgbm_tools.metrics.lgbm_precision_score_callback`

-Here F1 is used as an example to show how this is done:
+Here F1 is used as an example to show how the predefined callback functions can be used:

 ```python
 import lightgbm